smirik/resonances/docs/index.md

 - The creators of [REBOUND integrator](https://rebound.readthedocs.io).
 - The creators of [Astropy](http://astropy.org).
 - The creators of `numpy`, `scipy`, `pandas`, and `matplotlib`.

-## Contributing

-Feel free to contribute to the code by sending pull requests [to the repository](https://github.com/smirik/resonances).

-## License

-MIT